 Does light therapy (phototherapy) help reduce psoriasis symptoms?

-The treatment is usually given three times a week in a dermatology practice or hospital.
+The treatment is usually given three times a week in a specialized dermatology practice or hospital.
 It takes place in special cabins with fluorescent lamps that emit UV light of a certain wavelength.
 There are also lamps that can be used to treat individual parts of your body, such as your head, hands or feet.

 Tanning beds can't be used for light therapy because they don’t allow you to control the exact spectrum and dose of light you are exposed to.